lsimons/caseum/docs/guides/stages.md

 After your first iteration, evaluate whether your implementation is very different from your architecture.
 If the designs mostly match your results, and you all sort-of know the next steps to take to implement the next iteration, you may not need to do more design yet.

 During Caseum stage 1, do not worry too much about capturing the architecture permanently.
 There is a lot of value in just wiping (some of) the whiteboards and redrawing the design.
 Each time you redraw a picture you are likely to focus in more on what is important, leaving out the details that don't need to be in the picture.
-Each time you do this is an opportunity to discuss the design together further and create a better shared understanding of what to do.
+Each time you do this is an opportunity to discuss the design further and create a better shared understanding of what to do.
 It is also an opportunity to practice drawing and designing.
 This may sound inefficient, but it is very effective.
 Try it!

 ### Time budget for architecture